 There are many possibilities and legalities for funerals/ceremonies.
-Your Sands contact person can be very helpful in this situation because they can often discuss some options with you.
+Your Sands contact person can be very helpful in this situation because they can often let you know all your options.
 Ministers and funeral directors can also help you.
 In some cases, your midwife or another hospital support person may be able to assist you with some options.
 It is important for you to do what you feel comfortable with.
-(See the Sands leaflet, Your Baby's Funeral in this pack.)
+(See the Sands leaflet, Your Baby's Funeral.)